republique-et-canton-de-geneve/chvote-protocol-poc/README.md

     - a simulation program, for an estimation of the performance of the protocol, and as an early verification proof of concept for the protocol
     - the required REST services to operate the frontend
-- a _frontend_ (currenty not published), with the following features
+- a _frontend_ (currently not published), with the following features
     - system initialization (creation of a set of authorities and their respective keys)
     - election administration (creation of an election operation)
     - a simulation of a printing authority (for the display of the code sheet to the voter)